What is Connection Pooling:-

 Connection Pooling gets rid of this by establishing connections before they are required and holding them until someone asks for one.

-It can reuse connections if they are returned, reducing work on the database to keep creating connections.
+can reuse connections if they are returned, reducing work on the database to keep

 They can be made to expand and contract as more connections are needed, which protects database resources from being wasted.